WorldWideTelescope/wwtdoc-misc/gitbook-spec/markdown-syntax.md

 {% endapi-method-description %}

 {% api-method-spec %}
-Specification of the method.
-There is a lot of additional markup here that I have not documented since I don't think we'll be using this construct.
+(A lot of additional markup goes here, but I have not documented it since I don't think we'll be using this construct.)
 {% endapi-method-spec %}
 {% endapi-method %}
 ```